smriti-rao/ce-placemats-flask/README.md

 `virtualenv -p python3 .venv`

-To actually use the virtual environment you'll need to prepare your shell so that all python-related commands take affect there (and only there).
+To actually use the virtual environment you'll need to prepare your shell so that all python-related commands take effect there (and only there).
 [The docs for how to 'activate' your shell](https://virtualenv.pypa.io/en/stable/userguide/#activate-script) All commands should be entered from a shell that has been actived.